How does the roaming fee work?

 The total price an EV driver pays incorporates several components:

-2. Roaming Surcharge: Added by the roaming platform or CPO to cover operational, infrastructure, and data exchange costs.
+- Roaming fee Surcharge: Added by the roaming platform or CPO to cover operational, infrastructure, and data exchange costs.

-3. Chargecard supplier (eMSP) Margin: A markup added by the eMSP to offset their own transaction costs and profit margin.
+- Chargecard supplier (eMSP) Margin: A markup added by the eMSP to offset their own transaction costs and profit margin.
 This is unknown Maxem and varies per eMSP.
+It is also possible that the card supplier bills a subscription instead of a markup.

 Example Calculation